shakfu/py-js/README.md

 ## Caveats

-- Packaging and deployment of python3 externals has improved considerably but is still a work-in-progress, needs further documentation, consolidation and cleanup.
-For example, there are currently two build systems which overlap: a bash/makefile build system and new python based build system to handle more complex cases.
-Use the Homebrew variations in the bash/makefile build systems and to build self-contained static externals build `py_static` and the `static_ext` with the python `builder` system.
-Clearly this is not user-friendly and needs work.
+- Packaging and deployment of python3 externals has improved considerably but is still a work-in-progress: basically needing further documentation, consolidation and cleanup.
+For example, there are currently two build systems which overlap: a bash/makefile build system and a new python based build system to handle more complex cases.
+Use the Homebrew variations in the bash/makefile build system for more use cases and if you would like to build self-contained static externals then use`python3 -m builder py_static && python3 -m builder static_ext` in the `py-js/sources/py`.
+Clearly this is not optimal / user-friendly and needs work.

 - The `py` and `pyjs` objects are currently marked as experimental pre-release pre-alpha and still need further unit/functional/integration testing and field testing of course!